CluedIn PaaS

 Production environment

 After you sync test and production environments, make sure you assign the appropriate permissions to the users entrusted with daily data management tasks.
 Since you have configured all of the needed elements in the test environment, very often there is no need to modify them in the production environment.
-This means that you can limit privileges for all users, except admin.
+This means that you can limit privileges for all users, except Administrator.

 Essentially, as you move through the environments, you start with high privileges in development and move to very limited privileges in production.